 But here's the catch — you might not qualify for that line of credit.
 And if you do, it might take two weeks to set up.
 Factoring can fund tomorrow.

 Stuck between factoring and a line of credit?
-See what you qualify for across both products — one app, 60 seconds, no credit pull.
+See what you qualify for across both products — one app, 60 seconds, soft-pull pre-qualification.

 See What You Qualify For →When Factoring Is the Right Move